remy/remysharp.com/public/drafts/recreating-the-zx-spectrum-loader.md

 The ZX spectrum CPU would run at 3.5Mhz, which means a single clock pulse is performed in 0.244ms.
 This is also known as a "T-state".
 A `1` bit is

+## Talking points

+1. New autofocus cameras being hard to replicate old techniques
+2. The spectrum loader
+3. What is it (generally)?
+~4.
+Why is it important to me personally?~
+5. The sounds and breaking them down
+6. Starting simple: the pilot tone (855Hz square)
+7. Generating the binary for animate to render into sound
+8. Generating noise
+9. Generating junk noise - not really having an idea
+10. Pulse widths of `0`s and `1`s
+~11.
+Understanding a pulse's relation to a wave form~
+12. Maths, circles and sine waves and how they're related to sound
+13. Hertz and sample rates
+14. T-states, 3.5MHz clock speeds and binary
+15. Generating the right wave form
+16. Tape loading is actually a stream (scripting an audio node)
+17. Visualising using the analyser node
+18. Rotating bar examples into loading lines
+19. Optimising the paint during audio generation
+20. Bits, not bars - painting fake pixels